mitiko/qr-codes/README.md

 Scan multiple QR codes and save the decoded text to a file.
 Made with a simple .NET server + [qr reader library](https://github.com/mebjas/html5-qrcode) in under 100LoC.

+Uses an in-memory hashset as database, intended for single user fast scanning.
+I managed to scan 68 qr codes from receipts in under 2 mins.

 ## Use

 Run the server: `dotnet run`